 3. Affordable investment

 Of course, that’ll cost you.
-But it may be more affordable than what you’ll invest into PPC ads.
+But it may be more affordable than what you’ll invest in PPC ads.
 That said, SEO isn’t without its drawbacks, too.

 1. Results take time

 SEO isn’t an overnight success story.
-One Ahrefs study found that top Google results were web pages that were at least two years old, with the number one spot being three years old.
+One Ahrefs study found that top Google results were web pages that were at least 2 years old, with the number one spot being 3 years old.

 Results take time with SEO.
 (Image: Adobe)

-And then there’s the vital EAT factor.
+And then there’s the vital E-E-A-T factor we mentioned earlier.
 Building web authority and expertise online isn’t a fast process.
 Plus, your playing field is filled with competitors.

-To avoid hindering your success with SEO, Jenny recommends being flexible with the content you publish and being patient as you wait for results.
+To avoid hindering your success with SEO, Palmer recommends being flexible with the content you publish and being patient as you wait for results.

 2. Competitive landscape